A FEARLESS VOICE

 By Tyler Malone

 Oscar Wilde once said, “If you’re going to tell someone the truth, make them laugh, otherwise they’ll kill you.”
 The truth is a dangerous thing; it’s a thing people hide from, a thing people kill for.
 But it is the duty of the writer to speak the truth.
 Of course, this happens in a very roundabout way.
 The whole idea of fiction is predicated upon the fact that the reader knows going into it that whatever will follow will be fictitious, and thus, untrue.
 So therein lies the paradox: the writer must speak truth through untruth.
-The writer doesn’t just relay facts, he invents worlds that tangentially uncover the truths of the world we inhabit–a truth beyond facts.
+The writer doesn’t just relay facts, but he invents worlds that tangentially uncover the truths of the world we inhabit–a truth beyond facts.
 It takes a talented and fearless voice to succeed at doing that.

 Salman Rushdie is one of our great living literary icons, and one of our greatest living fearless voices.
 As punishment for this fearless voice, not only have his books been banned in countless countries, but as just about everyone in the world knows by now: he had a fatwa put on him in 1989 by Ayatollah Ruhollah Khomeini, the Supreme Leader of Iran, because of the supposed blasphemy in his book The Satanic Verses.
 Though it is technically still a valid fatwa, for no one can undo it except for Khomeini, who is now long dead, the rhetoric against Rushdie has been dialed down a bit in the last decade or so.
 (But make no mistake there are still those out there that want him dead, and all for words put to paper–that’s the insane and intolerant world we inhabit.)
 Yet even with religious zealots pledging to assassinate him, he continues to criticize religion, unafraid of what the repercussions could be.
 Recently he said to a Muslim Twitter follower of his, who tried to convert him, “Re: religion/apostasy, I’m sorry to see you haven’t realized that the prison gate is open & you can leave at any time.”

 Perfectly put, in 140 characters or less.
 And yes, you heard me right: Salman Rushdie is on Twitter (@SalmanRushdie).
 A little over a month ago, he joined the Twitterverse, and hasn’t looked back since.
 He even started a successful hashtag #LiterarySmackdowns, where he pits two authors against one another and has his followers submit a vote for their favorite of the two.
-Along with commenting back to many of the voters’ tweets, he then announces who the winner is a day later.
+After commenting back to many of the voters’ tweets, he then announces who the winner is a day later.
 So far Sylvia Plath defeated her hubby Ted Hughes, Charles Dickens unsurprisingly crushed George Eliot, Hemingway beat Fitzgerald, Dostoevsky beat Tolstoy, and Lawrence Sterne trounced Samuel Richardson by such a substantial margin immediately after Rushdie posted the duel that he ended up calling the contest early with Sterne as the obvious winner.

 Whether tweeting a short message to his followers, writing an award-winning novel, or translating a book of his to the screen (which he’s currently doing for the first time with the upcoming film version of his novel Midnight’s Children), he is certainly a writer who speaks truth to power.
 The fatwa on his life proves that if you’re going to tell someone the truth, even if you make them laugh, as Wilde suggests–which Rushdie’s novels surely make any educated reader do–they might still want to kill you.
 But fatwa or no fatwa, Rushdie continues to be a fearless voice in an age overrun by fear.